 How to do alternate day fasting

-The basic of alternate-day fasting is switching between fasting and feasting days.
+The basics of alternate-day fasting are switching between fasting and feasting days.

 On your fasting days if you’re following the modified ADF approach you’re allowed to eat 500 calories or 20-25% of your energy requirements.
 You can also drink noncaloric drinks as many as you like such as water, unsweetened coffee, tea, herbal infusion.